Restaurants in Central

 Gokan ★ 4.5

-Gokan on Ice House Street in Central is Shingo Gokan's first Hong Kong bar, with cocktails framed around the five Japanese tastes inside the city's former first ice storage facility.
+Gokan on Ice House Street in Central is Shingo Gokan's first Hong Kong bar, with cocktails framed around the five Japanese tastes inside the city's former.

 Signature drink: Five senses cocktail flight